intrinio/javascript-sdk/docs/FilingApi.md

 var opts = {
-  'company': "AAPL", // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) 'reportType': "10-Q", // String | Notes contained in filings that match the given <a href=\"/documentation/sec_filing_report_types\" target=\"_blank\">report type</a>
+  'company': "AAPL", // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) 'reportType': "10-Q", // String | Notes contained in filings that match the given <a href=\"https://docs.intrinio.com/documentation/sec_filing_report_types\" target=\"_blank\">report type</a>
-  'filingStartDate': new Date("2018-07-15"), // Date | Limit search to filings on or after this date 'filingEndDate': new Date("2018-11-15"), // Date | Limit search to filings on or before this date 'periodEndedStartDate': new Date("2018-07-15"), // Date | Limit search to filings with a period end date on or after this date
-  'periodEndedEndDate': new Date("2018-11-15"), // Date | Limit search to filings with a period end date on or before this date
-  'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'filingStartDate': null, // Date | Limit search to filings on or after this date 'filingEndDate': null, // Date | Limit search to filings on or before this date 'periodEndedStartDate': null, // Date | Limit search to filings with a period end date on or after this date 'periodEndedEndDate': null, // Date | Limit search to filings with a period end date on or before this date 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };